bipinpaulbedi/paulBlogSource/src/pages/2019-03-27-software-anti-patterns/index.md

 * Inner - platform effect - A software so customisable as to become poor replica of software development platform.
 * Input kludge - Failing to specify and implement handling of possibly invalid inputs.
 * Interface bloat - making an interface so powerful that it is extremely difficult to implement.
-* Magic pushbutton - Coding implementation logic directly within interface code, without using abstraction.
+* Magic push button - Coding implementation logic directly within interface code, without using abstraction.
 * Race hazard - Failing to see consequences of different orders of events.
 * Stovepipe system -  A barely maintainable assemblage of ill-related components.

 **OOD anti-patterns**

-* Anemic domain model - Use of domain model without business knowledge.
+* Anaemic domain model - Use of domain model without business knowledge.
-* Basebean - Inheriting functionality from utility class rather than delegating to it.
+* Base bean - Inheriting functionality from utility class rather than delegating to it.
 * Call super - Requiring subclasses to call a superclassâ€™s overridden method.
-* Circle ellipse problem - Subtyping variable-types on the bases of value-subtypes.
+* Circle ellipse problem - Sub typing variable-types on the bases of value-subtypes.
 * Circular dependency - Introducing unnecessary direct or indirect mutual dependencies between objects.
 * Constant interface - using interface to define constants.
-* God object - Concentrating too many functionality in a single part of design.
+* God object - Concentrating too many functionalities in a single part of design.
 * Object cesspool - Reusing objects whose state does not confirm to the contract of reuse.
 * Object orgy - Failing to properly encapsulate objects permitting unrestricted access to their internals.
 * Poltergeists - Objects whose sole purpose is to pass information to another object.